- Fast action can slow down progression and prevent further pain.

 - Ask vet for referral to neurologist who has SM experience

 An MRI scan is the only accurate way of diagnosis.
-If you are not insured there are Low Cost MRI Schemes available.
 Many dogs can simply endure and adapt to pain.
 Please do not ignore ANY symptoms.

 Please DO NOT let your dog suffer another minute of pain unnecessarily.